 While certain millennial values, like a strong focus on company culture, remain the same, this generation is becoming more focused on the quality of the work itself as they age.

-They Have no Tolerance for Bad Tech
+5. They Have Zero Tolerance for Bad Tech

 Wired writes that millennials loathe spending time searching for documents, searching for the right point-of-contact for a task, and trying to find their coworkers’ contact info.